Table of Contents

 Zipper Pulls, cable & TSA lock

-If you look closely at the image below you'll see 4 things,
+If you look closely at this

-1) airline cables snaking through the stainless steel rings attached to zipper pulls.
+1) airline cables snaking through the stainless steel rings

 2) a TSA-approved cable lock.

-3) cable wrapping around black table leg.
+3) cable wrapping around a black table leg.

 4) my preferred zipper pulls.